Professor, Law Foundation of Saskatchewan Chair in Police Studies

 BA (Saskatchewan), BSW (Regina), MCJ (New Mexico State), PhD (Missouri-St. Louis)

 JS 443 - Police Organization and Administration

-Ruddell has published over 60 peer reviewed articles, technical reports, encyclopedia entries, and articles in professional journals, and written, edited, or co-authored eight books, including “Do the Crime, Do the Time: Juvenile Criminals in the American Court System,” released in March, 2012 (Praeger) and “Making Sense of Criminal Justice, 2nd Edition” (Oxford University Press).
-A book entitled "Rural Policing in Canada" (de Sitter Publications) is forthcoming in 2013.
+Ruddell has published over 95 peer reviewed articles, technical reports, encyclopedia entries, and articles in professional journals, and written, edited, or co-authored ten books, including “Do the Crime, Do the Time: Juvenile Criminals in the American Court System,” released in March, 2012 (Praeger) and “Making Sense of Criminal Justice, 2nd Edition” (Oxford University Press) and "Rural Policing in Canada" (de Sitter Publications).